-The study is designed according to the current FDA guidance for designing and implementing pregnancy exposure studies, including registries,3 and is strictly observational.
-All assessments described in this protocol are performed as part of normal clinical practice or standard practice guidelines for the patient population and HCP specialty in the countries where this non-interventional study is being conducted.
+The study is designed according to the current FDA guidance for designing and implementing pregnancy exposure studies, including registries.3 and is strictly observational.
+All assessments described in this protocol are performed as part of normal clinical practice or standard practice guidelines for the patient population and HCP specialty in the countries where this NIS is being conducted.